Accrete D3 Film-Coated 60 Tablets

 Usage and Instructions

-Take One tablet twice a day (e.g. one tablet in the morning and one tablet in the evening) the film-coated tablet is taken within one and a half hours of a meal with a glass of water or juice, without chewing it.
+Take one Accrete D3 tablet twice a day (e.g. one tablet in the morning and one tablet in the evening) the film-coated tablet is taken within one and a half hours of a meal with a glass of water or juice, without chewing it.
 The tablet can be broken in half if needed.

 Consider reducing the dose as necessary following the monitoring of calcium levels.

-If you take these tablets for a prolonged period of time serum calcium levels should be followed and renal function should be monitored (by checking serum creatinine levels).
+If you take Accrete D3 tablets for a prolonged period of time serum calcium levels should be followed and renal function should be monitored (by checking serum creatinine levels).
 Monitoring is especially important in:

-- elderly patients on concomitant treatment with cardiac glycosides or diuretics
+- patients aged 65+ on concomitant treatment with cardiac glycosides or diuretics

 - in patients with a high tendency to calculus formation.